dselsam/certigrad/README.md

 ## Building Certigrad

-Lean is still under development, and there are several efforts in progress that will make it much easier to install Certigrad.
-One of particular relevance to installing Certigrad is the foreign function interface (FFI).
-We forked Lean in order to add code to wrap Eigen inside Lean's VM but soon Lean will have a foreign function interface that lets us add to the VM without needing to rebuild Lean.
-We will port Certigrad to the master branch of Lean once the FFI has been released.
+Lean is still under development and the foreign function interface (FFI) has not been ported to the master branch yet.
+We forked Lean in order to add C++ code to wrap Eigen inside Lean's virtual machine, but we will port Certigrad to the master branch of Lean once the FFI has been released.

 Until then:
 1. Download our fork of Lean from https://github.com/dselsam/lean/tree/certigrad and build/install it using the instructions at https://github.com/leanprover/lean.